pottedmeat7/OpenVR-WalkInPlace/Readme.md

 As you record the touch values are recorded in the following order Slow (0 touch value), Slow to medium (0-0.5 touch value), Medium (0.5 touch value), Medium to fast (0.5-1.0 touch value), and Fast (1.0 touch value)

 Mostly it will be your controller values that are used to determine where in the model to pick the corresponding touch value from.
-The HMD and trackers mainly determine if you are moving at all according to the model.
+The HMD and trackers mainly determine if you are walking at all according to the model.

 If you find that you move to quickly to soon, try re-recording a model with more significant arm swinging.